 Purdue University

 Purdue University is consistently nationally ranked, including the #6 most innovative school in the country, according to U.S. News & World Report.
 Purdue includes 13 schools, including the College of Education, where our #1 ranking originates.
-Start your journey to becoming a middle or high school teacher and earn a Bachelor of Science in science education with a concentration in biology, chemistry, physics, or earth/space science.

 This 127-credit hour program includes science education, concentration courses, and electives.
 Of course, you will take classes such as chemistry and calculus, but by your second year, you will add education courses such as Introduction to Educational Technology and Computing and Multiculturalism in Education.
 During your fourth year, you will be let loose to teach in a classroom of your own to complete 8 to 16 credit hours.

-If you’re feeling extra ambitious, you can also add an optional K-12 integrated STEM concentration to add to this program, which will enhance your resume and future teaching opportunities.
+If you’re feeling extra ambitious, you can also add an optional K-12 integrated STEM concentration to this program, which will enhance your resume and future teaching opportunities.
 If you think Purdue University is in your future, you need a minimum GPA of 2.5 and one semester of calculus with a C or better.

 University of Northern Iowa

 A school rich in history and traditions, the University of Iowa is ranked #2 in the Best Regional Universities (Midwest) by U.S. News & World Report.
 One reason why UNI made our list is because of its reputable science education programs.
-Here, we are going to focus on the Bachelor of Arts in comprehensive secondary science-teaching, but there are others to explore, too.

 This program entails a liberal arts core curriculum, professional education requirements, and major credit hours, which add up to 134 credit hours.
 This is a higher credit count than an average bachelor’s degree, so this program will take additional time to complete.
 However, the good news is that with this major, you can teach all areas of science at the secondary level.